Licensing of houses in multiple occupation

 How do I apply for a HMO licence?

 There are extended waiting times for inspections of HMOs following submission of a licence application and our HMO Advisory service has been suspended.
-If you have recently sent us a licence application, please allow 2 - 3 weeks for us to contact you about that.

 What happens after I submit my application?